khulnasoft/integrations-core/openstack/README.md

 You may need to restart your Keystone, Neutron, and Nova API services to ensure that the policy changes take.

-**Note**: Installing the OpenStack integration could increase the number of VMs that Datadog monitors.
+**Note**: Installing the OpenStack integration could increase the number of VMs that Khulnasoft monitors.
 For more information on how this may affect your billing, see the Billing FAQ.

 #### Agent configuration

-1. Configure the Datadog Agent to connect to your Keystone server, and specify individual projects to monitor.
+1. Configure the Khulnasoft Agent to connect to your Keystone server, and specify individual projects to monitor.
 Edit the `openstack.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][4] with the configuration below.
 See the [sample openstack.d/conf.yaml][5] for all available configuration options:

    ```yaml
    init_config: